Tunamu/Tunamu/README.md

 <hr>

 ## Hello!! 👋
-I'm Tuna, a passionate 3rd-year Computer Engineering student with a strong interest in both front-end and back-end development.
+I'm Tuna, a 3rd-year Computer Engineering student with a strong interest in both front-end and back-end development.

 ### 🖥 What I’m Currently Working On: